stellar-deprecated/kelp/README.md

 You can list the exchanges (`./kelp exchanges`) to get the full list of supported exchanges via CCXT.

 _Note: this integration is still **experimental** and is also **incomplete**.
 Please use at your own risk._

+## Using Postgres

+[Postgres][postgres] must be installed for Kelp to automatically write trades to a sql database along with updating the trader config file.

 ## Be Smart and Go Slow